 Sit.
 Sit.
 Sit.
 That's what we do.
 We all do it way too much.
 Even your Ashburn chiropractor at Poulin Chiropractic of Herndon and Ashburn sits too much between patient visits.
 But our Ashburn back pain and neck pain patients do a lot of sitting that's not very good for their ailing spines.
 Poulin Chiropractic of Herndon and Ashburn knows it's not practical to say "don't sit" to most of you, so let's talk about sitting and the chairs in which you sit.

 First, sitting.
-A research study of over 63,000 middle aged Australian men who sat for more than 4 hours a day reports that they were much more likely to have chronic diseases like heart disease, diabetes, cancer and high blood pressure.
+A research study of over 63,000 middle aged Australian men who sat for more than 4 hours a day reports that they were significantly more likely to have chronic diseases like heart disease, diabetes, cancer and high blood pressure.
 (1) One's mental well-being may be negatively impacted by sitting too much.
 (2) Another study of nearly 6400 people between 40 and 75 years old who sit more have higher risk of experiencing chronic kidney disease.
 (3) Then, the anatomy we chiropractors embrace, the spine, is adversely affected by sitting as it weakens some back muscles and tightens other ones.
 It's not good!
 You need balance.

 So how does one balance the requirement to sit with health and the spine?
 Take breaks.
 Put your laptop on top of a filing cabinet and type for a while.
 Stand while talking on the phone.
 Sit on a ball-chair while at the desk which forces non-used muscles in chair-sitting to work.
 Maybe even consider a new chair.
 Poulin Chiropractic of Herndon and Ashburn will help you think through these possibilities and make optimal choices to keep you working, your body going, and back pain at bay.